From £41,9508

 Power goes to all four wheels, as you would expect in a sporty Audi, but it now does so through a clutch pack, rather than the traditional centre differential, and at the back there’s now an electronically controlled limited-slip differential.

-A pair of plug-in hybrids are on the way as well, but Audi won’t say anything about them other than that they will have 295bhp and 362bhp and an electric-only range of more than 70 miles.
+A pair of plug-in hybrids will join the line-up in spring 2025, but Audi won’t say anything about them other than that they will have 295bhp and 362bhp and an electric-only range of more than 70 miles.

 Visually, the new A5 and S5 clearly belong to a new generation of Audi, with softer lines and a reinterpreted ‘single-frame grille’.
 Audi’s long-standing design cue has got wider and is flanked by triangular inserts in either black or silver, depending on the trim level.